Model Question and Answers for APSC | Has the formation of linguistic states strengthened the cause of Indian Unity?

 Strengthened the cause of Indian Unity:

-2. Consolidation of federal idea that being Tamilian, Gujarati or Hindi is not in conflict identity as Indian
+- Consolidation of the federal idea that being Tamilian, Gujarati or Hindi is not in conflict with identity as Indian

-3. Better penetration of power to local level goverments
+- Better penetration of power to local level governments

-5. Vernacular education and mother promoted which gave sense of fulfillment of identity and more commitment to national identity
+- Vernacular education and mother promoted which gave a sense of fulfilment of identity and more commitment to national identity

-6. Along with three language formula promoted multilinguism in India for instance in kerala it is common to know Malayalam, English and Hindi
+- Along with three language formulas promoting multilingualism in India for instance in Kerala, it is common to know Malayalam, English and Hindi

-On the contrary, disregard of bengali in East Bangladesh led to creation of Bangladesh.
+On the contrary, disregard for Bengali in East Bangladesh led to the creation of Bangladesh.

-1. Identity politics and regional chauvinism: threat to Bihari speaking in Mumbai
+- Identity politics and regional chauvinism: a threat to Bihari speaking in Mumbai

 It put an end to fissiparous tendencies that would’ve balkanized the country on the basis of language.
-Reorganizing the states on linguistic lines has worked as safety valve to discontent and strengthened the regional identities of diverse cultural entities in India.
+Reorganising the states on linguistic lines has worked as a safety valve to discontent and strengthened the regional identities of diverse cultural entities in India.
 This has strengthened federalism in India.